 As an educator, you have the opportunity to inspire and educate the next generation of STEAM leaders.
-A great way to do that is through a summer camp.
-Summer camps provide a fun and engaging way to introduce students to Science, Technology, Engineering, Arts and Mathematics (STEAM) concepts and careers.
+A great way to do that is through a STEAM summer camp.
+Summer camps provide a fun and engaging way to introduce students to Science, Technology, Engineering, Art, and Mathematic (STEAM) concepts and careers.

-With the right preparation and resources, you can create a memorable and impactful STEAM summer camp experience for your students.
-Let’s start planning your summer camp and creating an impact:
+With the right preparation and resources, you can create a memorable and impactful summer camp experience for your students.
+Let’s walk through 6 ways you can prepare for a STEAM summer camp!

 There are several common goals that many STEAM summer camps aim to achieve.
 For example, you may want to introduce students to STEM careers and inspire them to explore their interests in these fields.